-Best Sleeping Pad Size for Car Camping in Hyundai Tucson
+Best Sleeping Pad Size for a Hyundai Tucson

-My first car camping trip in a Hyundai Tucson involved a sleeping pad that was 60 inches long and 20 inches wide.
+In a Hyundai Tucson, a sleeping pad around 60 inches long and 20 inches wide is a common starting point.
 It was a cheap backpacking pad I already owned, and I figured 'it'll do.'
 Rookie mistake.
 I spent a long night at Big Meadows Campground in Shenandoah , trying to sleep diagonally so my feet weren't dangling off the end.

-My first car camping trip in a Hyundai Tucson involved a sleeping pad that was 60 inches long and 20 inches wide.
+In a Hyundai Tucson, a sleeping pad around 60 inches long and 20 inches wide is a common starting point.
 It was a cheap backpacking pad I already owned, and I figured 'it'll do.'
 Rookie mistake.
 I spent a long night at Big Meadows Campground in Shenandoah, trying to sleep diagonally so my feet weren't dangling off the end.
 Every time I shifted, I was practically falling out of the car.
 The honest version: it sucked.

 You need a pad that fits your ride, not just your budget.